commontoolsinc/RFC/rfc/sigil.md

 - `the` field remains the media type of the containing fact
 - `of` field remains the resource URI of the containing fact
 - `cause` field maintains causal consistency as defined by the memory protocol
-- Sigils reference memory spaces but from the memory protocol's perspective are just data structures.
+- Sigils reference other facts but from the memory protocol's perspective are just data structures in the `is` field.

 ### Query Integration